muhammadmueenarif/Typescript-for-Beginners/readme.txt

 num:any= "Hy"; means it can be of any type. in typescript we compile our code by using tsc. ts means typescript and c means compiler. typescript is compiled into js when executed in browser. tsc index.ts to run.

+ts-node index.ts. run it to see in console.